f0nzie/TR64G40U2M2048-shinyserver-P1X4P3832/README.md

 ## About this virtual machine

-The machine was upgraded to Ubuntu 14.04 Trusty 64 bits which makes some of the problem due to aged software go away.
-There are other fixes necessary to run OpenCPU, Shiny and RStudio, such as dependencies and repositories.
-All of the applications have been upgraded to their latest version available as of January 19, 2021.
+The machine was upgraded to Ubuntu 14.04 Trusty 64 bits which makes some of the problems, due to aged software go away.
+There are other fixes necessary to run OpenCPU, update version and repository; Shiny and RStudio, such as dependencies and repositories; and Webmin, the server administration application.
+All of the server applications have been upgraded to their latest version available as of January 19, 2021.

 ## Status